MathiasHarrer/supersizing-meta-analysis/README.md

 The virtual environment can be initialized with [Github Codespaces](https://github.com/features/codespaces).
 Please note that this requires you to be **logged in** with your personal **Github account**.

 Click on the **Code** button; in the dropdown, open **Codespaces**.
 Then, click on the button **Create codespace on master**.
-This starts the setup of you virtual environment.
+This starts the setup of your virtual environment.
 Please note that the setup takes between 5-10 minutes.

 <img src="docs/img/codespaces.png" width="250">